Your cookie preferences

 woman sat at her kitchen table looking at her bills

-Thousands of Vodafone broadband customers will be hit by a mid-contract price increase of 6.4% in April 2025.
+Thousands of Vodafone broadband customers will be hit by a mid-contract price increase in April 2025.

-The provider, along with others like BT, Plusnet and EE, increased its prices each year in line with the inflation rate, plus its own extra rate of 3.9%.
+The provider, along with others like BT, Plusnet and EE, usually increases its prices each year in line with the CPI inflation rate, plus its own amount of 3.9%.

-Unfortunately, because either price rise is in Vodafone’s terms and conditions when you sign up, you won't be able to cancel your contract early without paying an exit fee.
+Unfortunately, because annual price rises are part of Vodafone’s terms and conditions when you sign up, you won't be able to cancel your contract early without paying an exit fee.

 Read on to learn all about Vodafone’s mid-contract price increase, and what you can do if you’re affected by it.